 As we all know, acne, pimples and spots can be confidence shattering.
 Today we’re asking – do our food choices affect our skin?
 If we eat better quality food, can we help our skin from the inside out?
+We’ve all heard arguments for eating fresh, non-packeted wholefoods as a way of combating acne and spots, but what does this mean in practice, and is there any evidence to support it?
+We wanted to investigate this further.

 What Makes Acne Worse?